pudly/schmopera-hugo/content/articles/when-art-is-not-enough-opera-activism.md

 ---
-title: "When art is not enough: opera & activism"
+title: "When art is not enough: opera &amp; activism"
 ---

 ## Xenophobia and racism